DuurenbayarUlz/ratemyproject/README.md

 ### Development

+## npm run start / yarn start to start the app locally

 1. When you are making changes, make sure to checkout out a new branch and push it to the repo using

 <ul>